 Salsa garden example

 To grow a salsa garden you would need to grow:

 - Hot peppers (jalapeno is a common one, you can experiment with other hot peppers too)

 - Bell peppers

 Start peppers & tomatoes 10 weeks before spring frost and transplant outdoors in June.
-Learn how to grow peppers + preserve peppers.
+Learn how to grow peppers and preserve peppers.
 Canning tomato salsa and learn everything about growing tomatoes, some great tomato trellis ideas.
-Unique black tomato varieties or grow heirloom tomatoes.
-You can also can homemade tomato sauce.
+Grow unique purple tomato varieties or heirloom tomatoes.

 Start onions 12 weeks before your spring frost or buy onion sets.
 Plant garlic the previous fall.